-5. Critical Accounting Estimates and Judgments and Key Sources of Estimation and Uncertainty
+5. Critical Accounting Estimates and Judgments and Key Sources of Estimation and Uncertainty the lease period.

-Estimates and judgments are continually evaluated and are based on historical experience and other factors.
+Estimates and judgments are continuingly evaluated and are based on historical experience and other factors.
 The resulting accounting estimates may differ from the actual results.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are addressed below.